DmitriLyalikov/pico-bridge/README.md

 ****Another design decision is to include a static state that stores the most recent interface used as the default interface in a LIFO fashion to remove the need to always specify the interface in every transaction.
 This may cause issues with creating more states, and it is only removing 3 bits.****

+It may be a speedup to assign the SlaveResponse tasks to the second core of the RP2040.
+This way functionality can be split up and HostRequests can be received at the same time as SlaveResponses are processed.

+Another speedup can configure the DMA to automatically read the PIO RX FIFO contents into a buffer when the IRQ is asserted.
+This could be negligible.

 ### UART/SPI
 How to setup communication between the Pico and Host for each interface